tytydraco/yessleep/out/Theres_a_universe_where_earth_is_filled_with_unknown_horrors_Part_2.md

 The demon nearly scratched my face before a bullet teared through the side of its brain.
 I turned my head to see Rishika, already wielding her sniper rifle.
 "I got you."
 She turned around and shot another bullet at another demon.

 I heard a crushing noise coming from Cody.
 He slams his club right at a demons head, exploding it on impact.
 The demon wore an armor set of dark stones that could come from hell itself.
 It was carrying a blade that shines pure diamond.
-Geralt penetrating his spear at the demons chest, electrocuting it from a high voltage.
+Geralt penetrated his spear at the demons chest, electrocuting it from a high voltage.
 "Holy shit!
 This is crazy!"
 A shout came from his voice.
 A voice of panic.

 I turned around when I felt something was approaching me.
 There was a demon with 4 arms and held a large hammer, bigger than the one I wielded.
 Its face full of hatred that Its eyes glared into my soul.
-I quickly swung my hammer by the time it swings its own at me.
+I quickly swung my hammer by the time it swings its own.
 Our hammers clashes together, making a loud slam around us.
 It swung again but I jumped away from its heavy blow.
-It's the good thing we had those boots.
+It's a good thing we had those boots.
 They're able to give us enough push to jump twice higher than the original person can.

 I then swung my hammer directly at its face.
 I made impact as its face tears apart from the slam of my hammer.
 A crunching sound can be heard from its skull.
 Its head exploded into a pool of blood with scattered flesh and bones.